istareatscreens/vscode-masm-runner/docs/CONTRIBUTING.md

 Uninstall MASM Runner from marketplace before testing as it will conflict with your development version.

-Open an instance of vscode from `vscode-masm-runner/extension/` directory and go to Run and Debug and click the green play button with `Run Extension` selected.
+In vscode go to `File->Add Folder to Workspace..` and navigate to the `vscode-masm-runner/extension/` directory, you should then navigate to Run and Debug and click the green play button with `Run Extension` selected.

 For developer console for webview simply search for `>developer tools` in code navigation (ctrl+p or command+p)